|Help your audience better understand you and what you're saying.|

 A Note from Larry

-Years ago, I organized a media event for a celebrity who had recently appeared on Larry King Live on CNN.
-He provided insight into Larry's great secret.
+Years ago, I produced a media event for a celebrity who had recently appeared on Larry King Live on CNN.
+He provided insight into Larry's secret for being so personable.

-During his career, Larry interviewed approximately 50,000 people.
+During his career in talk radio and later TV, he interviewed approximately 50,000 people.
 His great talent was to make guests feel relaxed and comfortable.
 He was a master of interpreting their body language, making eye contact, and carefully listening to the answers to his questions.

-This was Larry's secret.
-If a guest couldn't appear in the same studio, (New York, Atlanta, or Los Angeles), he would insist that the guest's real-time image be shown on his teleprompter during their conversation.
+For remote TV interviews, he had a production secret.
+If a guest couldn't appear in the same studio as he was in, (New York, Atlanta, or Los Angeles), he would insist that the guest's real-time image be shown on his teleprompter during their conversation.
 That allowed him to look directly into the face and eyes of the guest while also looking into the camera lens himself.

 Beware: Video Evidence